This lovely dish of garlic butter shrimp is ready in less than 20 minutes.

 Storing Leftovers

-Provided you refrigerate the leftovers promptly, in a shallow airtight container, you can keep them for up to three days.
+Provided you refrigerate the leftovers promptly in a shallow, airtight container, you can keep them for up to three days.

 Reheat them gently, covered, in the microwave at 50% power.
 Or use them in a shrimp salad!

-Related Shrimp Recipes
+More Shrimp Recipes

-👩🏻🍳 I typically publish a new or updated recipe once a week.
-Want the new recipes in your inbox?
+I send out a weekly newsletter with a recipe and tips.
+Want these recipes in your inbox?
 Subscribe today!
 You can unsubscribe at any time.

 Recipe Card